jhlagado/ASMOV/README.md

 ```

 The above code prints "hello" to the terminal over and over forever.
 By default
-loops in MINTY are endless loops which can
+loops in ASMOV are endless loops which can
-only be stopped by resetting the Z80 CPU (this will cause a warm reboot in MINTY).
+only be stopped by resetting the Z80 CPU (this will cause a warm reboot in ASMOV).

 ```
 ( `hello` )^